 1. The destruction site began to be called “sacred ground,” as well as “ground zero.”
 Of course, Durkheim makes the distinction between sacred and profane central to his definition of religion, a distinction confirmed daily by more references to God than I have ever heard before in US culture.
 The surviving family members whose lost relatives’ bodies were never recovered were offered urns containing the “dust” from the site in lieu of remains.
 Presumably, these urns contain validation of the sacred/sacrifice.

-2. The attitudes of well-wishers toward those who had worked or were working on the site was reverential in the extreme.
+2. The attitudes of well-wishers toward those who had worked or were working on the site were reverential in the extreme.
 The honors accorded to agents of the State (firemen and policemen) confirm Durkheim’s contention about the identity between religion and society.

 3. The appearance of icons and “totemic” symbols (notably flags, lapel pins) was immediate and ubiquitous.
 Interestingly enough, they were also used as protective talismans by those whose marginal status was marked by their complexions and/or ethnicities.